smogpill/HDK/supplements/taurine.md

 - It may help guard against obesity, high cholesterol, and high blood pressure.
 [8]
 - Both magnesium and taurine decrease calcium and sodium levels in the body's cells.
 [9]
 - They've both been shown to lower blood pressure and help prevent arrhythmias (irregular heartbeats) and blood clots.
 [10]
+- Might require to megadose for effects [11]

 # References
 - [1] [Taurine deficiency as a driver of aging (2023)](https://www.science.org/doi/10.1126/science.abn9257)